50% OFF Selected Carpets | SAVE this autumn - Many Offers End Tuesday | Shop Here or Find your nearest store

 Underfloor heating

 Fitting underfloor heating is a specialist job and is usually more suitable for newbuild homes.
-It’s not necessarily recommended if you have an older property.
+Unless you’re renovating, it’s not necessarily recommended if you have an older property.
 Check out our guide to which flooring works best with underfloor heating to find out if underfloor heating could be the solution for you.

 Real Customer Home

-As well as ensuring your flooring isn’t letting too much heat out, it’s also worth knowing some tips about keeping the heat in and warming your house.
-We have a whole guide on how to warm up a cold room in winter but here are our top tips:
+We have a whole guide on how to warm up a cold room in winter, but here are our top tips for reducing heat loss in the home:

-• Move your furniture away from radiators to allow the hot air to circulate around the room more.
+• Avoid blocking your radiators with furniture – Move your furniture away from radiators to allow the hot air to circulate around the room more.

-• Keep the door closed in rooms where the heat is needed and try using draught excluders for extra strength draught reduction.
+• Keep rooms cosy by closing doors – Keep the door closed in rooms where the heat is needed and try using draught excluders for extra strength draught reduction.

-• If the sun comes into a particular room during the day, allow it to naturally heat the room, then close the curtains at night to prevent heat from escaping through the windows.
+• Let the sun heat your home – If the sun comes into a particular room during the day, allow it to naturally heat the room, then close the curtains at night to prevent heat from escaping through the windows.
+Even if no one is sleeping in or using the room, this simple daily routine could help seal in warmth throughout your home.

-• Rugs can keep a room cosy if you don’t have carpets – try our carpet whipping service to make rugs out of your favourite Tapi carpets, or discover how to layer rugs for an even cosier feel.
+• Decorate with rugs to keep it toasty – Rugs can help keep a room cosy if you have smooth flooring – try our carpet whipping service to make rugs out of your favourite Tapi carpets, or discover how to layer rugs for an even cosier feel.

-So, whether you’re sold on underfloor heating or want to try some of our free tips to see what works best, your rooms should be a little cosier this winter.
+From thermal flooring to helpful home improvements, hopefully you now feel more confident about how to reduce heat loss in your house.
 If you want to upgrade your carpet or underlay to one of our higher tog options, why not pop into your local Tapi store to see what carpet options you love the most?
 Or read more about how to insulate your floors in the Ideas Hub.

 Order free samples